core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 Ari Keranen pointed out the need for additional units in SenML.
-Comments provided by him as well as by Thomas Fossati, Joaquin Prado, and Jaime Jimenez helped improve the document.
+Comments provided by him as well as by Thomas Fossati, Joaquin Prado, Jaime Jimenez, and Benjamin Kaduk helped improve the document.

 <!--  LocalWords:  SenML's SDOs subregistry RFCthis unscaled
  -->